Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 3. Phone calls

-Besides video conferencing, a phone call is a great way to communicate urgent issues and get answers quickly.
 If you don’t need visuals to communicate your message, a voice call is a little more convenient.
 Plus, if the person you called isn’t available, you can leave a voice message without being restricted to a certain number of text characters.

-That being said, phone calls can incur massive initial costs, especially if you’re using traditional phone lines or systems, like a public branch exchange (PBX) to transfer calls to other members of your team.
+That being said, phone calls can incur massive initial costs, especially if you’re using traditional phone lines or systems, like a private branch exchange (PBX) to transfer calls to other members of your team.

 When to use phone calls: When you need to communicate something urgently but you don’t need to give a visual demonstration.